vijaychowthri/virtserver-helm/README.md

 **Example:**
 `host.minikube.internal:1443`

+For SLM type licenses, generate the access key and updated it in the values.yaml as a new parameter.
+**Example:**
+SlmAccessKey: 12997XX-xxx4-xx1f-axxa-0xxxx31xxxfx

 **Note:** This example works for when the ProtectionLS license server is running at the same host as a minikube cluster.
 Other environments will need a different domain or IP and port.
 Also note that ProtectionLS in this particular configuration is not running on its default port but rather 1443.